rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 ## Applications of AI in Talent Acquisition

-Today, I came across an insightful post from one of my former students.
+Recently, I came across an insightful post from one of my former students.
 He highlighted the application of AI in talent acquisition.
 The six aspects of talent acquisition strategies where AI may help are:
 - Assessing talent requirements through predictive analytics